 Device management lifecycle scenarios

 There's a few more device management lifecycle scenarios to consider when planning to register devices in Windows Autopatch.

 If a device was previously registered into the Windows Autopatch service, but it needs to be reimaged, you must run one of the device provisioning processes available in Microsoft Intune to reimage the device.

-The device will be rejoined to Azure AD (either Hybrid or Azure AD-only).
+The device will be rejoined to Microsoft Entra ID (either Hybrid or Microsoft Entra-only).
 Then, re-enrolled into Intune as well.
-No further action is required from you or the Windows Autopatch service, because the Azure AD device ID record of that device remains the same.
+No further action is required from you or the Windows Autopatch service, because the Microsoft Entra device ID record of that device remains the same.

 Device repair and hardware replacement